Rural area: Brazil

 In Brazil, there are different notions of "rural area" and "countryside".
 Rural areas are any place outside a municipality's urban development (buildings, streets) and it is carried by informal usage.
 Otherwise, countryside (interior in Portuguese) are officially defined as all municipalities outside the state/territory capital's metropolitan region.
 Some states as Mato Grosso do Sul do not have any metropolitan regions, thus all of the state, except its capital is officially countryside.
 Rio de Janeiro is singular in Brazil and it is de facto a metropolitan state, as circa 70% of its population are located in Greater Rio.
 In the Federal District it is not applicable and there is no countryside as all of it is treated as the federal capital.
 Brasília is nominally the capital, but the capitality is shared through all Federal District, because Brazil de facto defines its capital as a municipality, and in municipal matters, the Federal District is treated and governs as a single municipality, city-state-like (Brasília, DF).

 Europe

 France

-15% of French population live in rural areas, spread over 90% of the country.
-President Emmanuel Macron government launched an action plan in 2019 in favour for rural areas named "Agenda Rural".
+15% of the French population lives in rural areas, spread over 90% of the country.
+The government under President Emmanuel Macron launched an action plan in 2019 amid the yellow vests movement in favor of rural areas named the "Agenda Rural".
 Among many initiatives recommended to redynamize rural areas, energy transition is one of them.
 Research is being carried out to assess the impact of new projects in rural areas.

+In 2018, the government had launched the "Action Cœur de Ville" program to revitalize town centers across the country.
+222 towns were selected as part of the five-year program.
+One of the program's aims is to make the towns attractive so the areas nearby can also benefit from investments.